Duvey314/austin-green-energy-predictor/README.md

 ## Exploratory Analysis

-The focus of the exploratory analysis initially was to determine the obvious relationship between various weather parameters such as
+The exploratory analysis is to determine the relationship between various weather parameters such as

 * Wind speed
 * Wind direction